-It should be noted that although it may be applied to both monopoly agreements and abuse of dominant market position, the commitment system, in practice, is mainly used in cases of abuse of dominant market position.
-In this respect, the draft of the Guidelines for Commitments of Undertakings in Anti-Monopoly Cases (Draft Guidelines on Commitments), published by the NDRC for soliciting comments on February 3, 2016, expressly provides that in cases of horizontal monopoly agreements to fix or change prices, limit volumes of production or sales, or divide sales markets or the raw material procurement markets, the AMEA shall not accept commitments.
+Article 45 of the AML provided legal basis for acceptance of commitments.
+In addition, it should be noted that although it may be applied to both monopoly agreements and abuse of dominant market position, the commitment system, in practice, is mainly used in cases of abuse of dominant market position.
+In this respect, the draft of the Guidelines for Commitments of Undertakings in Anti-Monopoly Cases (Draft Guidelines on Commitments), published by the NDRC for soliciting comments on February 3rd 2016, expressly provides that in cases of horizontal monopoly agreements to fix or change prices, limit volumes of production or sales, or divide sales markets or the raw material procurement markets, the AMEA shall not accept commitments.